KQM-git/TCL/docs/general-mechanics/resources-and-efficiency.md

 * Most Mora-efficient heal \(assuming 20k HP\): Grilled Tiger Fish, 11.23 Health/Mora
 * Cheapest Revive: Teyvat Fried Egg, 180 Mora if bought from restaurant
 * Most Mora-efficient sprinting stamina reduction: Lotus Seed and Bird Egg Soup, 850 Mora
-* As other effects such as ATK buffs and Crit Rate buffs cannot be stacked, it is generally advised to use the best possible food in those categories rather than using the most mora-efficient food.
+* As other effects such as ATK buffs and CRIT Rate buffs cannot be stacked, it is generally advised to use the best possible food in those categories rather than using the most mora-efficient food.
 * Character with extra dish passive can duplicate their specialties while cooking.

 ## Destroy Mechanics